UNOBRIDGELab/Dimensions/CodingHandbook.md

 #### Ends (Causal)
-Information that deals with the end goal of the design process or the needs that the product aims to fulfill.
+Information that deals with the end goal of the design process or the needs that the product aims to fulfil.
 The end goal of the design shapes the design decisions.

 EXAMPLE: Design decisions are made based on the customer needs of designed product, other competing products, trends in the market, etc.